XML document types and their discontents

 abstract generics in

-favor of another, allowing and encouraging local developers to take advantage of them for
+favor of another, allowing and encouraging local developers to take advantage of them

 local purposes.
 Even without specialized functionalities (including very strong validation)

-for these elements by default, they could nonetheless be differentiated enough from one
+for these elements by default, they could nonetheless be differentiated enough from

-another and from the main set of elements to do something reasonable in display and in other
+another and from the main set of elements to do something reasonable in display and

 applications – up to and including useful generic functionalities, such as simply